 That’s what I asked myself when I saw a commercial for Michigan today…

 Okay, yeah, the song is a little much, but as you can see, there are so many beautiful places here that I just can’t fathom spending a fortune to travel thousands of miles in search of the perfect romantic spot.

 In fact, a long time ago I came up with a perfect honeymoon: Athens, Paris, Norway, Holland, Moscow, Hamburg, and Greenland.
 Yes, they are all cities, villages, townships and unincorporated communities in Michigan, but how much fun would it be to tell everyone you know where you’re going on your honeymoon?
 Especially if you finished it all off by going to Hell.
 Especially in the winter when Hell freezes over.
 Okay, okay!
 It’s a city…honest!

 If you want to see celebrities, Michigan has concerts everywhere, in addition to Jeff Daniels’ Purple Rose Theatre, and our very own…Da Yoopers!
-With the holidays upon us, check out one of their Christmas videos (the actual song starts at 1:06):
+With the holidays upon us, check out one of their Christmas videos:

 The metal detector in the beginning of the video is because Michigan’s Upper Peninsula gets a LOT of snow…and he’s trying to find his car.